Update: Supreme Court Rules Against Cancellation Benefit

 JUST RELEASED: Application for Federal Student Loan Debt Relief is now available.
 Submit your application if you meet the income limits for the special cancellation benefits.

-- UPDATE: Federal student loan pandemic forbearance benefits (no payments, no interest, forgiveness eligible) extended again – possibly through August 2023
+- UPDATE: Federal student loan pandemic forbearance benefits (no payments, no interest, forgiveness eligible) is ending August 31, 2023.

 The pandemic benefits include a pause to the monthly payments due, interest suspension, and credit towards forgiveness for anyone using an income-driven repayment (IDR) plan or working towards Public Service Loan Forgiveness (PSLF).